Wuhubing/InterRL/README.md

 - Standard U-Net architecture with 4 encoder and 4 decoder blocks.
 - Trained using a combination of Binary Cross-Entropy and Dice loss functions.
 - AdamW optimizer (lr=5e-4, weight decay=1e-4).
-- Best model selected at epoch 87 based on validation Dice (0.8731), early stopping at epoch 137.
+- Best model selected at epoch 17 based on validation Dice (0.7354).

 ### InteractiveRL Implementation